Team4388/ScoutingApp2025/README.md

  Ridgebotics 2025 scouting app in Android

 TODO:
-- Allow the option to save event data without matches, and handle only having matches.
-This is where practice mode should be selected.
 - Make the file browser UI
 - Add white border around the datamatrix code to allow file transfer in dark mode
 - Fix the code scanning progress indicator